Zulko/composer-timelines/README.md

 # Composer timelines

-This web app (live [here on Github pages](https://zulko.github.io/composer-timelines/)) displays timelines of events and works for selected composers.
+This web app (live [here on Github pages]([https://zulko.github.io/composer-timelines/](https://zulko.github.io/composer-timelines/?selectedComposers=Giacomo+Puccini%2CGiuseppe+Verdi%2CGaetano+Donizetti%2CGioachino+Rossini%2CVincenzo+Bellini))) displays timelines of events and works for selected composers.
 Ever wondered what Verdi was up to when Puccini composed his first opera?
 This app is for you!

-It relies extensively on ChatGPT/GPT4 for building an event database from Wikipedia, which makes it extremely easy to add a new composers, in 3 minutes and 2c of OpenAI credit (see [this write-up](https://github.com/Zulko/composer-timelines/blob/main/docs/write-up.md))
+The project relies extensively on the ChatGPT API for building an event database from Wikipedia, which makes it extremely easy to add a new composers (see [this write-up](https://github.com/Zulko/composer-timelines/blob/main/docs/write-up.md))

 <center><img src='./docs/screenshot.png'/></center>